Mexiale1/DataStructuresLibrary/BENCHMARK.md

   - `data` is generated using std::rand()
 - Unique: `add2(data)`, `remove2(data)`, `find2(data))`
   - Implements a skiplist that maintains elements in descending order.
+  - The highest time
       _Note:_ These functions are independent; the ADT itself still follows standard Sorted Set behavior.

 _Note:_ The result is an average of 10 repeated runs.